cmc-labo/sidekick-ai/README.md

 ### History

-Switch to the **履歴** tab to browse all past summaries:
+Switch to the **History** tab to browse all past summaries:

-- Entries are grouped by **今日 / 昨日 / 今週 / それ以前**
+- Entries are grouped by **Today / Yesterday / This Week / Older** (or the equivalent in the active language)
 - Use the search bar to filter by title, URL, or any summary text
 - Click an entry to expand the full 3-card summary
-- **⊕ Markdown コピー** exports the entry in a format ready to paste into Notion or any Markdown editor
+- **⊕ Markdown** exports the entry in a format ready to paste into Notion or any Markdown editor
 - **✕** deletes a single entry; **🗑** deletes all history (with confirmation)

 #### Markdown export format